 Hartmann’s style was influenced by his mentors, Roßmann and Walter Krupinski.
 Many of the most successful fighters of the day were excellent shooters – Hartmann used more of an ambush style.
 This allowed him to get very close to his opponents and surprise them.
 Since he was able to do this, marksmanship was less critical.
 It also helped him conserve his ammunition, which often proved crucial when fights dragged on.

 Hartmann’s success didn’t go unnoticed.
-In March 1944, he and three of his colleagues – Krupinski, Gerhard Barkhorn and Johannes Wiese – met with Adolf Hitler at the Berghof.
+In March 1944, he and three of his colleagues – Krupinski, Gerhard Barkhorn and Johannes Wiese – met with the German Führer at the Berghof.
 Upon his arrival, Hartmann was given the Knights Cross of the Iron Cross.
 He was also reprimanded for getting drunk on Cognac and champagne before the ceremony.

 End of the war

 In August 1944, Hartmann became the leader in aerial wins, with 274, and continued to rack up huge totals.
-He was again called to meet with Hitler to receive diamonds on his Iron Cross, one of only 27 German soldiers to receive the honor.
-There was some controversy, as the pilot said that if he had to remove his sidearm in the presence of Hitler, he wouldn’t accept the award.
+He was again called to meet with the Führer to receive diamonds on his Iron Cross, one of only 27 German soldiers to receive the honor.
+There was some controversy, as the pilot said that if he had to remove his sidearm in the presence of the country’s leader, he wouldn’t accept the award.

 During this meeting, the Führer admitted to the pilot that he thought Germany would lose the war.